sofitf/sofitf/README.md

 🚀 Continuously learning and improving my analytical skills
 📊 Focused on Business Intelligence and performance analysis
-🐍 Experienced in Python for data analysis
-📈 Interested in data visualization and reporting
 🧪 Background in chemistry and statistics